DannyGramowski/Bunch-A-Bets/README.md

 }
 ```

-`community_cards` (list[Card]): A list of cards that represents the cards publicly available at the table.
+`center_cards` (list[Card]): A list of cards that represents the cards publicly available at the table.
 This list changes size depending on the round number.

 `game_number` (int): The index of the game within the tournament